lwiest/DuplicateFilesAndFolders/README.md

 		* `org.eclipse.swt.win32.win32.x86_64_XXX.jar`
 		* `org.eclipse.swt_XXX.jar`
 	5. Close the dialog with _OK_.
-	6. There should be no error markers anymore in the _Project Explorer_ view.
+	6. There should be no more error markers in the _Project Explorer_ view.
 5. In the _Project Explorer_ view, right-click _DuplicateFilesAndFolders_ and select _Run As > Java Application_.
 6. The DuplicateFilesAndFolders application starts.
 Close it.
 7. In the _Project Explorer_ view, right-click _DuplicateFileAndFolders_ and select _Export..._.